-- 1. Each CPC shall require its purse seiners, support/supply vessels, [and surface fishing vessels 35 meters LOA engaging in transhipment operations at sea], involved in tropical tunas fisheries to carry an ICCAT regional observer. - 2.
-By 1 November each year, CPCs shall notify to the ICCAT Executive Secretariat a list of its observers. - 3.
-The Secretariat of the Commission shall appoint the observers before 15 November each year and shall place them on board the fishing vessels flying the flag of Contracting Parties and of non-Contracting Cooperating Parties, Entities or Fishing Entities that implement the ICCAT observer program.
-An ICCAT observer card shall be issued for each observer. - 4.
+1. Each CPC shall require its purse seiners, support/supply vessels, [and surface fishing vessels 35 meters LOA engaging in transhipment operations at sea], involved in tropical tunas fisheries to carry an ICCAT regional observer.

+- 2. The Secretariat of the Commission shall appoint the observers before 15 November each year and shall place them on board the fishing vessels flying the flag of Contracting Parties and of non-Contracting Cooperating Parties, Entities or Fishing Entities that implement the ICCAT observer program.
+An ICCAT observer card shall be issued for each observer. - 3.
 The Secretariat shall issue a contract listing the rights and duties of the observer and the master of the vessel.
 This contract shall be signed by both parties involved.